christensenacademy/christensen-academy/modules/css-layouts/challenges/faux-columns-challenge.md

 **Estimated Time:** 25 minutes

 Your challenge is to achieve the result shown in the picture below without setting an explicit height for the "container", the "main", or the "column".
-Everything should automatically grow or shrink to accommodate more or less content that what's shown in the picture.
+Everything should automatically grow or shrink to accommodate more or less content than what's shown in the picture.

 In addition, you must create your column using a float, not absolute positioning.